Streamlined Voluntary Disclosures for Offshore and Foreign Bank Accounts and Unfiled FBARs

 For those who qualify, the Streamlined Domestic Offshore Procedures are an attractive way for U.S. taxpayers who did not willfully fail to file FBARs to become compliant in their filing obligations for the first time while limiting their penalty risk to a single 5% penalty on the highest balance of their accounts on December 31 of the last 6 years.

+When you want to make sure that a streamlined disclosure is appropriate for you and, if you are eligible for those procedures, the streamlined certification, FBARs, and returns are competently prepared and submitted, having a sophisticated and experienced tax attorney is critical.
+As a former IRS attorney, Daniel W. Layton had responsibility for approving or disapproving the IRS’s proposed assessments of willful and non-willful penalties for failure to file FBARs.
+As a result, he understands how the IRS views failure to report offshore accounts and the decision whether to impose substantial penalties.
+As former federal prosecutor, Mr. Layton also has the experience to advise clients about how the government perceives the difference between willful and non-willful, or criminal and purely civil conduct.
 Although some cases are more complicated, generally, taxpayers who qualify for this relief must file correct amended returns going back 3 years reporting all domestic and foreign income and reporting their foreign assets on related schedules to the returns (especially Form 8938) and must file the last 6 delinquent FBARs (reports of foreign bank accounts) with FinCen reporting their interests in offshore and foreign bank accounts.
 The “miscellaneous” offshore penalty, additional tax on the amended returns, and interest on the theretofore unpaid tax must be paid in full with the submission.
 The central document which must be provided with the submission is a the Form 14654, Certification by U.S. Person Residing in the United States for Streamlined Domestic Offshore Procedures.

 The program has several of eligibility and participation requirements and guidance which can be found on the IRS website here and here.
 The IRS has even provided a webinar for completing a streamlined disclosure which can be viewed here.
 Procedures for non-resident taxpayers can be found here..
 However, individuals should be cautious about proceeding without the advice of an experienced tax professional when filing foreign reports for the first time and, especially, when submitting the streamlined certification form which requires attesting to detailed facts surrounding the foreign accounts, failure to file FBARs, and failure to pay taxes.
 As stated in the form itself: